1 Start with Personas

 While epics are great to sketch the product’s functionality, there is more to your product than epics and stories: You should also capture the user interaction and the sequences in which the epics are used, the visual design of your product, and the important nonfunctional qualities such as interoperability and performance.
 Use, for instance, workflow diagrams, story maps, storyboards, sketches, mock-ups, and constraint cards to describe them.
 You can find out more about describing the different product aspects in my post “User Stories are Not Enough to Create a Great User Experience”.

-3 Progressively Decompose the Epics into User Stories
+3 Progressively Refine the Epics into User Stories

-With a holistic but coarse-grained description of your product in place start progressively decomposing your epics.
-Rather than detailing all epics and writing all user stories in one go, you derive your stories step by step as the following picture shows.
+With a holistic but coarse-grained description of your product in place start progressively breaking your epics into smaller stories.
+Rather than detailing all epics and writing all user stories upfront, you derive your stories step by step as the following picture shows.

 As long as there are some significant risks present and you are figuring out what the product should look like and do, it’s best to derive just enough user stories just in time for the next sprint.
 Use your sprint goal or hypothesis to determine which epics to decompose and which stories to write as the following diagram illustrates.